Cosplay Expo Rules

 All presentations must be confined to the stage area.
 You must use the designated entrances and exits.
 No jumping off the stage will be permitted (doing so will result in disqualification) and audience members cannot be brought on stage.
 The aisles and other audience areas are not to be used for any part of the presentation.

 If you break a piece of equipment, deface the facilities, or cause any other damages, then you will pay to replace what you damaged.
 No exceptions.

 Be aware of floor microphones, cables, speakers, curtains, screens, etc.

-Cosplay Coordinator or Stage Manager has the right to cancel your performance at any time for any reason.
+Cosplay Coordinators or the Stage Manager has the right to cancel your performance at any time for any reason.

 Registration and Appointments